neerojstha/city_mobile/README.md

 <h2>User Experience</h2>
 <hr>

-A city mobile store sales five different brand latest mobile phones.
+A city mobile store sales five different brand latest smart phones.
 A company owner managed the sales and inventory, and want to make sure there is enough inventory for next day sale.
-This system allows company owner to figure out how many pieces of mobile phones need to order for tommorow.
+This system allows company owner to figure out how many pieces of smart phones need to order for tommorow.

-A city mobile company is an independent company, so it cann't pre-ordered more than 5 percent of inventory due to company financial limitation. so, company highly monitored the excess amount of each brand of mobile phones before order for next working day sale.
+A city mobile company is an independent company, so it cann't pre-ordered more than 5 percent of inventory due to company financial limitation. so, company highly monitored the excess amount of each brand of smart phones before order for next working day sale.

 <h3>Summary</h3>
 <ul>